playerla/flask-socketio-lit-html/docs/source/introduction.rst

 How it works
 ===================================================

-The model of the component - the Python class - is used to auto generated all the stuff when register it with :meth:`webcomponent_base.IndexModel.register`.
+The model of the component - the Python class - is used to auto generated all the stuff when configure it with :meth:`webcomponent_base.IndexModel.configure_blueprint`.
 The next html tags are then available:

 - <`componentname`> : The component html tag to use in .html